WayneMRoseberry/apidumper/README.md

 A Java command line tool for analyzing REST API responses.

+## Testing

+This project is intended as a target for testing exercises.
+There are unit tests in the project.
+There are some test data files.
+There is a VSCode configuration file with some debug configurations that reference some of the test data files.
+These represent minimal testing.
+All of it created by Cursor in vibe coding sessions.

+Clone the repository to begin your own testing exercises.

 ## Prerequisites

 - Java 8 or higher (JDK recommended for compilation)